Starting (and growing) my business has forced me to confront a LOT of things about myself, and about life in general.

 Self-worth, self-care, TRUST (that’s a biggie), the leap of faith, rejection, overwhelm, what ‘success’ actually means to me … and more.

-I may only be two years in, but I feel like I’ve laid some strong foundations in some of these areas – that have helped me in my LIFE in general, as well.
+I’ve laid some strong foundations in some of these areas – that have helped me in my LIFE in general, as well.

 So, here are 7 lessons I’ve learnt from starting a business, that I feel also relate to life …

 1. Being VISIBLE as your AUTHENTIC SELF is the key to growth and success.

 When you want to grow an online business, you simply have to be visible (like, consistently).
 And real.
 There’s really no other way to do it.
 When I first started to put myself out there in the online world (and the physical world, in clinics and workshops), I was basically paralysed with fear.
 And the funny thing was, it had nothing to do with what any stranger thought of me.
 Anyone stumbling across me on the internet can take me or leave me – I don’t really care.
 It was more to do with my fears around what the people who already knew me would think.
 My family and friends.
 Acquaintances.
 Would they judge me??

 One day, early on in my business, it dawned on me that I’d actually probably never been TRULY authentic with anyone in my life.
 I’d let them see 75% – but not the remaining 25%.
 It took every ounce of courage I had, to learn to just say what I felt I needed to say, and learn to accept the fact that I wasn’t necessarily going to resonate with everyone.
 And the best thing?
 Once I ‘came out of the woodworks’, so to speak, and became visible with my truth, I received tonnes of support from the people in my life.

 Lesson > Let people see you for who you really are.
 In business AND life.
 It’s scary, but it creates TRUE fulfilment.

 2. Rejection paves the way for what you really want (and need).